MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Microsoft Edge DevTools provide access to experimental features that are still in development.
 You can test and [provide feedback](#providing-feedback-on-experimental-features) before each feature is released.

-Experimental features are available in all of the preview channels of Microsoft Edge.
+All channels of Microsoft Edge have experimental features.
 You can get the latest experimental features by using the Microsoft Edge Canary channel.
 This article only covers selected experimental features.
 For the full list, see the **Settings** > **Experiments** page in DevTools.

 <!-- ====================================================================== -->
 ## Experimental features which are turned on by default

-As of Microsoft Edge 94, the following experimental features are turned on by default:
+As of Microsoft Edge 94, the following experimental features are turned on by default.
+This means that these features can be used right away, without you having to change any settings.
+You can turn off these default experimental features, if needed.

 <!-- listed in this list in order per Settings > Experiments pane -->
 *  Source order viewer
 *  [Emulation: Support dual screen mode][DevtoolsDeviceModeDualScreenAndFoldables] is turned on by default starting with Microsoft Edge 90.